cal-id/SCD-Benchmark/Tests/Cloud_HPL/README.md

 This requires one cloud VM with at least 4 CPUs and 20GB of RAM

 1. Create a top directory under the main VM eg `/home/tan49775/Cloud_HPL`
-2. Install HPL in the home directory of both VMs using **build.sh** (note that it depends on `openmpi-devel` in the IMB section (or just install both by running the script))
+2. Install HPL in the home directory of both VMs using **build.sh** (note that it depends on `openmpi-devel` and sourcing the modules in the IMB section (making it easier to follow the whole script rather than just the HPL section))
 3. Copy in the `HPL.dat` from `Configure_HPL`
 4. Change `HOME_DIR` and `START_DIR` in **run_HPL_Cloud_1Node.sh**
 5. Make script executable `chmod 755 run_HPL_Cloud_1Node.sh`